-- Summarize the main pieces of the prudential regulatory framework for bank. - ► Extract lessons from previous financial stability threats. - ► Identify regulatory measures to mitigate banking risks.
+- Summarize the main pieces of the prudential regulatory framework for bank, including emerging topics. - ► Extract lessons from previous financial stability threats to prevent their recurrence. - ► Identify regulatory measures to mitigate banking risks.

-Selected Issues in the Regulation of Fintech (SIFR)
+Selected Issues in the Regulation and Supervision of Fintech (SIFR)

-TARGET AUDIENCE: Mid- to senior-level officials working in the regulation, supervision and oversight, cyber and financial stability departments at the central bank and financial sector supervision and in positions with similar responsibilities.
+TARGET AUDIENCE: Mid- to senior-level officials working in the regulation, supervision and oversight, and financial stability departments at regulatory authorities and in positions with similar responsibilities.